kalyan63/LogisticRegression_NeuralNetwork/Question7.md

 ## Here we use CNN to classify images of category Computer and Humans in Images folder

-###  The graph for the Loss and Accuracy for VGG1 and VGG2 are:
+###  The graph for the Loss and Accuracy for VGG1 with and without Augmentation and Transfer Learning are:

 1. **VGG1 graph:**